 If you are using the new Universal Login experience, the default enabled social connections will silently reauthenticate without additional configuration.
 However, you should still set up your own keys and avoid using default Auth0 development keys in a production app.

 If you do not already have a logical place to house login and logout buttons within your application, create a new component to represent a navigation bar that can also hold some UI to log in and log out:

 src/app/navbar/navbar.component.ts file and replace its contents with the following:

-AuthService class you created in the previous section is being injected into the component through the constructor.
-This allows you to get an instance of the client, as well as react to changes in authentication state.
+AuthService class you created in the previous section is being provided in the component in the constructor.
+It is

 Next, configure the UI for the